• Skip to primary navigation

 Types of Graffiti Removal Methods

-Here follows the most common methods of graffiti removal and how they are best used.
+Here are the most common graffiti removal methods and in what situation they are best used:

 Baking Soda / Bicarbonate of Soda